hengxin/opodis18-jupiter-report/README.md

 ## Replicated List
 - [ ] Del(a, p) vs. Del(p)

-## Common Specification
+## Weak List Specification
-- [ ] To add: It is relatively easy to prove that Jupiter satisfies such a common specification.
+- [x] Common Spec.

 ## Jupiter
+- [ ] Animation for the system model
+  - [ ] Respond (left arrow)
+- [ ] Animation: A simple yet infeasible solution
+- [ ] Animation: Jupiter protocol

-## Weak List Specification
+## CJupiter

 ## The Proof
+- [ ] To add: It is relatively easy to prove that Jupiter satisfies such a common specification.

 ## Future Work